Arianee/docs/docs/KYBprocess.md

 - EN : https://forms.monday.com/forms/1c10c89c870cfea04c0d32f78b4652eb

 Filling the form initiates the review of its content by the Onboarding team from the Arianee project.
-Once the information is reviewed and verified, the staking verification starts.

-## **Staking verification**

-The last step of the KYB process starts with the staking leader from the Arianee project requesting the Brand to stake by email.
-To learn more about the structure and amount of staking please refer to the staking policy (work in progress).

-Once the stake is reviewed and verified, the Blockchain address of the Brand main wallet is set as verified on the Blockchain by the Arianee Identity Multisig team from the Arianee Project.
+Once the information is reviewed and verified, the Blockchain address of the Brand main wallet is set as verified on the Blockchain by the Arianee Identity Multisig team from the Arianee Project.

 **At this point the Brand is verified and can start issuing authentic certificates.**

 ## **About interfaces**